 Email us at HyveMarketing@HyveSolutions.com

-With exabytes becoming Zettabytes HDD themselves are growing too, but is it fair to say that the general issue storage element is now the SSD?
-And if so, what role have hyperscalers played on the customer side in making that transition?
-What are the major connectivity technologies for the data center and where they stand at present?
+With exabyte-level capacity needs scaling into zettabytes, hard drives are growing to meet this demand.
+But have SSDs become part of this mass-scale trend?
+If so, what role have hyperscalers played on the customer side in making that transition?
+What are the major storage connectivity technologies for data centers, and where do they now stand?

-In regards to Moore’s Law, how will the NAND industry still go strong when it was supposed to stop improving 5 years ago?
+Not least of all, given modern challenges with Moore’s Law, how will the NAND industry remain strong given that it was supposed hit a scaling ceiling five years ago?

 One of the hyperscale laptop stickers says ‘My other computer is a datacenter.’
 This is basically a connectivity assertion, so how should we think about this?